WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC20/WWDC20-10039-Build-documentbased-apps-in-SwiftUI.md

 Learn how to build a document-based app entirely in SwiftUI!
 We’ll walk you through the DocumentGroup API and how it composes with your App and Scenes, allowing you to add out-of-the-box support for document management — such as document browsing and standard commands — no heavy lifting required.
 You’ll learn to set up Universal Type Identifiers as well as gain understanding into what makes a top-notch document-based app.

-To get the most out of this session, you should first familiarize yourself with building apps in SwiftUI.
-Check out "App essentials in SwiftUI" to learn more.

 @Metadata {
    @TitleHeading("WWDC20")
    @PageKind(sampleCode)